Misquotes, Deception and Lies

 "Neuroscientists say that during our present life span, we use just a small part of our potential brain power, only about 1/10,000, or 1/100 of 1 percent, according to one estimate.
 Think about it.
 Is it reasonable that we would be given a brain with such miraculous possibilities if it was never to be used fully?
 Is it not reasonable that humans, with the capacity for endless learning, were actually designed to live forever?"
 Awake!
 1995 10/22 p.8

-Which Neuroscientists make such a claim, as the article fails to produce any?
-This is in fact an urban myth spanning back to the 1800's - see faculty.washington.edu and Ten_percent_of_brain_myth.
+Which Neuroscientists make such a claim?
+The article fails to produce any.
+This idea is in fact an urban myth spanning back to the 1800's - see faculty.washington.edu and Ten_percent_of_brain_myth.
 Psychics, such as Caroline Myss and Uri Geller, have taken advantage of this myth to manipulate the gullible into believing it as a source of their powers.

 A similar Watchtower quote is taken from an advocate of Eastern religion and transcendental meditation.